Holocaust and Genocide Studies Program

 The 15-credit certificate in Holocaust and Genocide Studies allows students of any major, community members and secondary school teachers to deepen their education on the Holocaust and other cases of mass violence.
 Click here for more information on the certificate.

 Florida International University offers various courses that qualify towards the Certificate in Holocaust and Genocide Studies.
-For the list of Fall 2019 term courses, click here.
+For the list of Spring 2022 term courses, click here.

 The program is composed of faculty and staff who raise awareness on the Holocaust, its contemporary significance, and the broader phenomenon of genocide in modern times.
 Click here for a complete list of Holocaust and Genocide Studies faculty at Florida International University.